Due to COVID-19 I have had to change my practice. This has effected when, where and how I work.

 It is very difficult to do MFR if the skin is slippy, so please do not apply any lotions or creams, etc immediately before attending if you are having this treatment..

-The earliest start time is 8am at the Kings Heath clinic and 9am at Kings Norton.
-I usually finish between 4 and 5pm at Kings Heath and between 5 and 6pm at Kings Norton, depending on the start time.
-I generally do not work weekends but appointments on limited Saturday mornings, between 9am and 12 noon, may be available at Kings Norton.
-However I am relatively flexible and I will try to accommodate your needs where possible.'
+Currently the earliest start time is 8.15am at the Kings Heath clinic and 9.15am at Kings Norton.
+I finish at about 4pm at Kings Heath and about 5pm at Kings Norton.
+I am not working weekends.
+I do try to be relatively flexible and I will try to accommodate your needs where possible.

-Standard initial physio consultation up to 55 mins £47
+- initial physio consultation up to 55 mins £48

-Extended physio follow up treatment up to 55 mins £45
+- extended physio follow up treatment up to 55 mins £46